wojdyr/debyer/doc/index.rst

  g(r)    &= \rho(r) / \rho_0 = \frac{R(r)}{4\pi\rho_0 r^2} \\
  G(r)    &= 4\pi r\rho_0 \left[ g(r)-1 \right]

-The average density `\rho_0` is either defined by the user or determined automatically.
+The average density `\rho_0` is either defined by the user (``--ro``, as #atoms / volume) or determined automatically.

 Average density is well-defined for a continuous system in the PBC (periodic boundary conditions), but not for a single grain in the vacuum.
 In the latter case *G(r)* will be distored.
-Although corrections for particular grain shapes has been proposed in the literature, they are implemented in this program.
+Although corrections for particular grain shapes have been proposed in the literature, they are not implemented in this program.

 Weights *b* can be set as neutron scattering lengths, x-ray *f*\ (0) or equal 1 (see the section :ref:`scat`).